TABLE OF CONTENTS

 You can add Approval steps at any place within the Approval Workflow:

-Please note: Changes made to the existing Approval Workflow will not affect previously approved steps or any pending documents.
+Please note: Changes made to the existing Approval Workflow will not affect previously approved steps.

 How to Set Up an Approver